google/wuffs/doc/note/facts.md

 ## Creating Facts

+Every fact is true (at its point in the program), but not every truth is a fact.
+For example, if `x < 5` is true then `x < 6`, `x < 7`, `x < 8`, etc are an infinite sequence of truths, but the Wuffs tools only track a finite number of facts at any given point.
+Some facts are explicitly created and some facts are implicitly created.
+But all facts are created by specific means.

-One way to create a fact is by assignment.
+One way to implicitly create a fact is by assignment.
 Immediately after the statement `a = rhs`, the boolean expression `a == rhs` is a true fact, provided that `rhs` is an expression with no [side effects](/doc/note/effects.md).
 That assignment also either removes or updates any other fact involving `a`.

 TODO: specify exactly when and how facts are removed or updated.

-As alluded to above, another way to create a fact is to explicitly check if it is true, using an `if` or `while` statement:
+As alluded to above, another way to implicitly create a fact is to explicitly check if it is true, using an `if` or `while` statement:

 ```
 // "x < (y + z)" isn't necessarily true here...